Volunteer Registration Now Open for 2019 WeAllCount!

-Counters – Counters literally walk the streets to count the homeless they see.
-Counters self-select a census tract area to survey and are deployed in teams from a specific count site during the morning of WeAllCount.
+Engaged Counters – Engaged counters literally walk the streets to survey the homeless they see.
+Counters self-select a census tract area to survey and are deployed in teams lead by a professional outreach worker from a specific count site during the morning of WeAllCount.
 For more detailed information, download flyer.

 - If you are a media outlet and would like more information in order to help us spread the word, please email PITC@rtfhsd.org or call the PITC extension at 858-292-7627 ext 38.